 - Computer Science Master programmes (with English language option) - 1 November 2017 for January 2018 entry.

-- MSc Evolutionary and Comparative Psychology: The Origins of Mind - 31 May 2018.
+- MSc Evolutionary and Comparative Psychology: The Origins of Mind - 30 June 2018 (this deadline has been extended from 31 May 2018).

 - MSc Marine Mammal Science: 30 March 2018.